doptster/snake-be/README.md

-# URL Shortener Starter
+# Snake BE

-This is an Encore starter for a URL Shortener.
-It has two API endpoints and a PostgreSQL database to store the URL IDs and retrieve the full URL given an ID.
+This is an Encore starter for a Snake BE project.
+It has two API endpoints and a PostgreSQL database to create new game and validate the ticks of snake movement in game.

 ## Build from scratch with a tutorial